grisu/gricli/USAGE.md

 ## clean job

-Kills a job if it still running and then removes it from the database and deletes the job directory.
+Kills a job if it still running and then removes it from the job database and deletes the job directory.

 To clean all jobs use 'clean job *'.

+Jobs can also be cleaned asynchronously using '&' and the end of the command.
+This will complete the operation in the background and report back in the prompt with a '*'.
+To view pending messages, use the 'print messages' command.

 Parameters: